David-Smyth/Poetry/README.md

-# Poet - A Distributed System Integrating Multiple Embedded Nodes with
+# Poetry - A Distributed System Integrating Multiple Embedded Nodes with
 # Multiple Server Nodes

 This system uses WebApps at every node, each performing node specific